zimle/notes/git.md

 git log -G password
 # to additionally see the diffs, use the flag -p (for patch), e.g.
 git log -pG password
+# filter for commits that have 'jira-ticket' in their commit message
+git log --grep jira-ticket
 # show git history as graph / tree (adog)
 git log --all --decorate --oneline --graph
 ```